 In the CAPI instrument, HP50 and OE40 indicate whether insurance was obtained through an exchange/marketplace.
 HP50 provides this information for insurance obtained by a selfemployed person with firm size = 1 reported through that job in the Employment section, as well as all other insurance not reported in the Employment section of CAPI.
-OE40 is asked in Panel 26 Round 3, Panel 24 Round 5, and Round 7 from Panel 23 or Panel 24, where coverage is reported as "DIRECTLY FROM AN INSURANCE AGENT," "DIRECTLY FROM INSURANCE COMPANY," or "DIRECTLY FROM AN HMO" at HX200, HX300, or HP40 and no State Exchange was reported through the establishment in the previous rounds.
-HP50 and OE40 are set to -1 INAPPLICABLE for insurance obtained through a current or former employer, union, school, or unknown source.
-Applicable values exist only for insurance obtained through other groups, insurance companies, insurance agents, HMOs, State Exchanges, or other private sources.
-These variables are automatically set to 1 YES, indicating that the source of coverage was from a State Exchange when State Exchange was selected as the source of insurance at HX200, HX300, or HP40.
+OE40 is asked in Round 3 for Panel 26 and Panel 27, and in Round 7 for Panel 24, where coverage is reported as "Directly From An Insurance Company or Agent/Broker" at HX200, HX300, or HP40 and no State Exchange was reported through the establishment in the previous rounds.
+HP50 and OE40 are set to Inapplicable (-1) for insurance obtained through an employer or union not reported in the Employment section or an other (unknown) source.
+Applicable values exist only for insurance obtained directly through a group or association, an insurance company or agent/broker, State Exchanges, or other private sources.
+These variables are automatically set to Yes (1), indicating that the source of coverage was from a State Exchange when State Exchange was selected as the source of insurance at HX200, HX300, or HP40.
 Otherwise, these variables are the responses to HP50 or OE40.

-After the interview, HP50 and OE40 were edited to 2 NO, indicating that the source of coverage is not from a State Exchange, when either of the following was true:
+After the interview, HP50 and OE40 were edited to No (2), indicating that the source of coverage is not from a State Exchange, when either of the following was true: